tweedmann/3x8emotions/README.md

 In order to obtain all necessary files, start by downloading this repo as a .zip file.
 The folder contains all scripts to apply the (1) ed8 dictionary, (2) the neural network models based on locally trained word embeddings and (3) the ELECTRA model.
+Important: Download the files by clicking on the latest release on the right side.
+Two files need to be downloaded additionally due to size limitations: the ELECTRA model (pytorch_model.bin) and the locally trained word embeddings (vec_ed_preprocessed.txt).

 ## (1) ed8